Environmental Health Legislation Database

 - Environmental Health Management

-The Environmental Health Legislation Database identifies legislation introduced throughout the state legislative sessions and monitors the progress of the bills through each chamber, to adoption, to the Governor’s desk, to final enactment.
+The Environmental Health Legislation Database identifies legislation related to these topic areas from introduction, through the legislative process, to adoption, to the Governor’s desk, to final enactment.
 The progress of each bill is updated twice monthly through the end of that state’s session.

 Legislative Summaries: NCSL summarizes the environmental health bills and topics covered by the state legislatures at the end of state legislative sessions.